The Danish ocean patrol vessel THETIS during the deployment to the Horn of Africa

 As a major maritime nation, Denmark has a particular interest in combating piracy.
 It is an important foreign policy priority for Denmark to contribute to strengthening maritime security for civilian shipping in exposed areas.

-In addition to the military contributions, Denmark is also contributing to solving the underlying causes of piracy by supporting capacity building
+In addition to the military contributions, Denmark is also contributing to solving the underlying causes of piracy and other types of maritime crime by supporting capacity building

 in East and West Africa